Converting from PostGIS

 2. Inspect Data

 Now that we’ve accessed the database successfully and added the Parks dataset, we can inspect the data.
-Click on the reader feature type to open the popup menu and then select View Source Data to open up Visual Preview.
+Click on the reader feature type to open the mini toolbar and then select View Source Data to open up Data Preview (formerly Visual Preview).

 ViewSource.png

-Here we have a dataset containing all of the parks in Vancouver, BC but we are only interested in the parks within a neighborhood called West End.
+Here we have a dataset of all the parks in Vancouver, BC, but we are only interested in those in the West End neighborhood.
 We will use a WHERE Clause to filter these out.

 VisualPreview.png